 BIC code must also be entered into the payment information.
 BIC code might be called also as a SWIFT code.
 With Finnish bank accounts, Procountor generates the BIC code automatically by the account number.
 With foreign bank accounts, the BIC or SWIFT code must be entered manually either in the Invoice-view or Payment-view.

-Procountor can be used to make payments to countries that do not have IBAN system in use.
+Procountor can be used to make payments to countries that do not have IBAN system in use or to countries which have different currency.
 When paying to an account that is not in IBAN form, the chosen payment method is foreign payment.
 With foreign payments, it has to be ensured that all necessary information has been filled in so that the payment gets forwarded correctly.

 The necessary payment information can be saved to Supplier’s basic info in the Supplier register when Foreign payment has been chosen as the Payment method.
 When Foreign payment is chosen, fields for Clearing code, Receiver bank name and address, Intermediary bank BIC, Intermediary bank name and address become available.